VVVICTORZHOU/pymeili_resource/README.md

   - Cartopy
   - Basemap
   - Windrose
-- High flexability for ***Mix and match*** functions between matplotlib and pymeili
+- High flexibility for ***Mix and match*** functions between matplotlib and pymeili

-## How to getting started?
+## How to get started?
 ### Preparation
-Before starting install pymeili, please make sure you have installed the following python pacakges at first
+Before starting to install pymeili, please make sure you have installed the following Python packages at first
 - matploblib
 - numpy
 - pathlib / pathlib2